Advice for Campervans

 As detailed on the map, there are two Chemical Disposal Points (CDP’s) in North Harris – one in Urgha and the other at the Huisinis Gateway (Both charged at £3).
 Please note that the Urgha CDP is only accessible while the recycling depot is open.
 Tuesday-Friday 10am-5:30pm & Saturday 10am-4pm.

 The North Harris Trust does not impose charges for the use of parking areas, footpaths and picnic facilities.
 We welcome visitors and recognise their important contribution to the local economy.
-Nonetheless, if you would like to make a contribution towards the maintenance and improvement of our visitor facilities, make use of the donation posts distributed throughout the Estate, alternatively donations can be made via Paypal
+Nonetheless, if you would like to make a contribution towards the maintenance and improvement of our visitor facilities, please make use of the donation posts distributed throughout the Estate.
+Alternatively, donations can be made via Paypal

 Detailed information for all visitors to the Islands can be found online at: